geodnet/GEODNET_API/GEODNET_STATION_API.md

 The Authorization header field is constructed as follows:

 1. The username and password are combined with a single colon (:).
 This means that the username itself cannot contain a colon.
 2. The resulting string is encoded into an octet sequence.
-The character set to use for this encoding is by default unspecified, as long as it is compatible with US-ASCII, but the server may suggest the use of UTF-8 by sending the charset parameter.
+The character set for this encoding is unspecified by default, but it must be compatible with US-ASCII; however, the server may suggest using UTF-8 by indicating the charset parameter.
 3. The resulting string is encoded using a variant of Base64 (+/ and with padding).
 4. The authorization method and a space character (e.g. "Basic ") is then prepended to the encoded string.